 All HOME funded projects that are using HOME CHDO set-aside funding must be documented to meet CHDO status at time of funding commitment (24 CFR 92.2 CHDO definition).
-The AHTF Supporting Documents contains the checklist that must be used to document eligibility of the organization for CHDO set-aside funding.
+Attachment 13 of the AHTF Supporting Documents contains the checklist that must be used to document eligibility of the organization for CHDO set-aside funding.